mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

 # An efficient algorithm

-Of course, as said above, we don't want no stinkin' division (nor fractional numbers), so the initial equation will need some work.
+Of course, as said above, we don't want no stinkin' division (nor fractional numbers), so the initial equation will need some rework.
 First we will discuss the left bounding line segment and assume that $$x_b \ge x_a$$ and $$y_b > y_a$$, e.g. we are going left to right, top to bottom.
 Let's start by un-generalizing some of the variables: we snap the line vertices to pixel corners, and we test at pixel-center y-coordinates.

 $$
 X_{left} + 0.5 \ge X_a + \frac{(Y + 0.5) - Y_a}{Y_b - Y_a}(X_b - X_a).